 “I have had diarrhea most nights with bloating of my stomach,” said one dieter.

-“I get bad stomach cramps and diarrhea and no weight loss.
-I have taken these for 2 months, if anything I have gained weight and a bloated stomach,” offers a consumer.
+“Bad stomach cramps and diarrhea and no weight loss.
+Took for 2 months, if anything I have gained weight and a bloated stomach,” offered a consumer.

-Ineffectiveness – No Results
+Ineffectiveness – “No Results”

 After reviewing forum posts, the same issues came up time and again, Metabo Up doesn’t work.
 Many dieters have tried it for months and haven’t noticed results.
 “Over the two month period my wife lost no weight.
 She may as well have been taking powdered sugar pills,” reported a consumer.

 “Didn’t lose a pound and I took it exactly as the directions specified,” stated a user.